fedemolinero/react-native-app-demo/backend/README-BE.md

 -Separate the frontend and backend code into two completely separate project folders, each with its own package.json file.
 -Include a README.md file in each of the frontend and backend project folders, with clear and full instructions on how to install and run that part of the challenge.
 -Any instructions, error-messages, comments, etc. should be written only in English.

+# STARTING COMMANDS

+## TO RUN BACKEND ON PORT 5000

+npm start

+## TO RUN TESTS

+npm test